-The purpose of the reservation protocol is to allow us to associate reservation information with a given stream; there will therefore be a
+The purpose of the reservation protocol is to allow us to associate reservation information with a given stream; there will therefore be a with a given stream; there will therefore be a need to define reservation data entries of some form as part of the filtering database, in order for the forwarding process to perform whatever filtering, metering, and de-queuing operations we may decide upon in P802.1Qav.

-12 If the option mentioned in the current draft, of establishing the initial registration just using the high level tag information, were to be followed to its logical conclusion, then I believe there would be a considerable increase in the complexity of SRP, as at some point, the stream MAC address would have to be associated with the stream as well.
-I suspect that, as this would effectively change the attribute registered in SRP-reg, then the stream would actually have to be deregistered and then re-registered using the new (complete) ID information.
-The current draft is silent on the mechanics of this at present. need to define reservation data entries of some form as part of the filtering database, in order for the forwarding process to perform whatever filtering, metering, and de-queuing operations we may decide upon in P802.1Qav.
+This should be equivalent to the reservation

 I've used the words "...as part of the filtering database" above deliberately.
 The filtering database already contains a number of different types of entry - static filtering entries, dynamic filtering entries,...etc. etc., all of which interact in ways that are clearly specified in the 802.1D and 802.1Q standard.
 However, it is nonetheless conceptually a single database, and adding a new type of entry doesn't change that.
 I.e., you might just as easily view the additional reservation information as an extension to the definition of the Group Registration Entry.
-If there is reservation information there, then the forwarding process uses it; if there isn't, then it behaves exactly like an existing D or Q Bridge with respect to its forwarding behaviour13.
+If there is reservation information there, then the forwarding process uses it; if there isn't, then it behaves exactly like an existing D or Q Bridge with respect to its forwarding behaviour.